The Value of an Attorney When Negotiating a Personal Injury Settlement With Your Insurance Company

 How Will an Atlanta Personal Injury Lawyer Help in Settlement Negotiations?

-The value of an attorney when negotiating a personal injury settlement with your insurance company is the assurance of fairness.
 Firstly, you have the benefit of knowing you have a full and fair understanding of your losses (often a more complex determination than one might assume).
 Secondly, you have a legal team experienced in both Georgia injury and contract law analyzing the fine print of your insurance policy (which, after all, is a contract).
 Sometimes, this fact alone helps when settling a personal injury claim because agents know upfront you have knowledgeable legal advocates who truly ARE on your side.

 Of course, your insurer doesn’t want to get slapped with a bad faith insurance claim.
 O.C.G.A. § 33-4-6 is the state’s statutory remedy for an insurer who acts in bad faith, which is defined as refusal of an insurer to pay a covered loss within 60 days of a policy holder’s demand.